rust-lang-ja/rust-by-example-ja/src/hello/print/print_display/testcase_list.md

         // `enumerate`で取得する
         for (count, v) in vec.iter().enumerate() {
             // For every element except the first, add a comma.
-            // Use the ? operator, or try!, to return on errors. if count != 0 { write!(f, ", ")?; }
+            // Use the ? operator to return on errors. if count != 0 { write!(f, ", ")?; }
             write!(f, "{}", v)?;
         }